SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 SSLProtocol, SSLCipherSuite, ServerTokens, ServerSignature, TraceEnable

-208.3 Implementing Squid as a caching proxy (weight: 2) Weight	2
+### 208.3 Implementing Squid as a caching proxy

+#### Weight	2

-Description	Candidates should be able to install and configure a proxy server, including access policies, authentication and resource usage.
+#### Description	Candidates should be able to install and configure a proxy server, including access policies, authentication and resource usage.

 Key Knowledge Areas:

 Squid 3.x configuration files, terms and utilities